wernerdaehn/CC3D-CableCam-Controller/README.md

 ## (Quick)start

 **Hardware**
-1. Connect the ESC to the Servo1 pins.
+1. Connect the ESC to the Servo1 pin.
 The ESC will power the board.
 ESC should be turned off for now.
 1. Connect the receiver (SumPPM or SBus) to the Main USART, the pin called SBus RX1 on above F4 controller
 1. Provide power to the receiver by connecting its Vcc and Gnd to Servo5 Vcc and Gnd
-1. Hall sensor board is powered by Servo6 Vcc and Gnd and its two input signals are connected to Servo5 and Servo6 signal pins
+1. Hall sensor board is powered by Servo5 Vcc and Gnd and its two input signals are connected to Servo5 and Servo6 signal pins

 <a href="https://raw.githubusercontent.com/wernerdaehn/CC3D-CableCam-Controller/master/_images/Hardware_Overview.jpg">
   <img src="_images/Hardware_Overview.jpg" height="100px"/>